pdf-association/pdf-corpora/README.md

 ## Microsoft Research Open Data

-The MSR Open Data datasets provide a convenient UI for selecting datasets based on format (file type) which includes PDF, docx and png.
+The MSR Open Data datasets provide a convenient UI for selecting datasets based on a format (file type) which includes PDF, docx and png.
 Datasets are stored in Azure.

 - https://msropendata.com/